-- Ring modulation Eurorack module: Random*Source Ring (link to check the price at Reverb)
+- Ring modulation Eurorack module: Random*Source Ring (link to check the price at Perfect Circuit)

 - Ring modulation plugin: KiloHearts Ring Mod Snapin (link to check the price at Plugin Boutique)

 The Meris Ottobit (link to check the price at Reverb) is primarily a bit crusher but has ring modulation capabilities built-in.
-Meris is known for producing powerful two-(or more)-for one effects units.
+Meris is known for producing powerful two-(or more)-for one effects unit.

 In addition to all the bit crushing control, which is for another article, the 500 Series Ottobit offers control over the carrier oscillator’s frequency and waveform.

-Pitch tracking can effectively match the ring modulator carrier frequency to the pitch of the input signal for a more musical/harmonically sound style of ring modulation.
+Pitch tracking can effectively match the ring modulator carrier frequency to the input signal’s pitch for a more musical/harmonically sound style of ring modulation.